kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 #### Setting up ansible

-install ansible on your local machine, since i'm using mac i'll be use brew to install it on my mac
+install ansible on your local machine, since im using mac i will be use brew to install it on my mac

 ```bash
 brew install ansible